Health Information Exchange - HIE

 The Kansas Health Information Technology and Exchange Act harmonizes Kansas health information laws with federal HIPAA privacy and security rules in preparation for the exchange of confidential clinical information contained in electronic health records.
 The proposal eliminates a significant barrier to the broad use of technological advancements supporting the appropriate and secure collection, use and exchange of protected health information.
 The Act will greatly assist the Kansas Health Information Exchange, Inc., which is charged with overseeing the development of a statewide health information exchange.
 Concerns about conflicting state and federal privacy laws would have been a major barrier for physicians and hospitals otherwise interested in joining the information exchange.

-The Kansas Health Information Network is a collaboration of KHA, KMS and the Wichita Health Information Exchange to provide a common technology platform for all Kansas and Western Missouri providers.
+The Kansas Health Information Network is a collaboration of KHA and KMS to provide a common technology platform for all Kansas and Western Missouri providers.

-The Louis and Clark Information Exchange is wholly owned by Heartland Health System in St Joseph, Missouri.
-LACIE serves hospitals and providers in a 21-county area of NW Missouri, NE Kansas and SW Nebraska.
+Lewis and Clark Information Exchange (LACIE) (http://www.lacie-hie.com) is a nonprofit organization serving hospitals and providers in NW Missouri, NE Kansas and SW Nebraska.

 If you have questions or need additional information regarding health information technology, please contact Melissa Hungerford, Mary Matzke or Sally Perkins at (785) 233-7436.